kseretis/OnAir/Readme.txt

-Its an android application.
-It has been developing for academic purpose.
-Its looking for flights with the help of an API key
+An Android application made for academic purpose.
+It designed to look for flights tickets using an API ke